jsonpickle/jsonpickle/docs/index.rst

 ``jsonpickle`` is a Python library for serialization and deserialization of complex Python objects to and from JSON.
-The standard Python libraries for encoding Python into JSON, such as the stdlib's json, simplejson, and demjson, can only handle Python primitives that have a direct JSON equivalent (e.g. dicts, lists, strings, ints, etc.).  jsonpickle builds on top of these libraries and allows more complex data structures to be serialized to JSON. jsonpickle is highly
+The standard Python libraries for encoding Python into JSON, such as the stdlib's json and simplejson can only handle Python primitives that have a direct JSON equivalent (e.g. dicts, lists, strings, ints, etc.).  jsonpickle builds on top of these libraries and allows more complex data structures to be serialized to JSON. jsonpickle is highly